xPuls3/racing-review/README.md

 Somewhat arcade handling.

 Great handling for all lower class cars.
 Better tires are unavailable, making higher class hard to control.

+Classes are determined by power to weight ratio.
 Collisions are a major part of races.

 Developed by Bugbear.